This post lists the top 20 things to do in Stockholm at night, including free and family-friendly events and activities.

 15. Grab Your Camera for an Evening Photography Tour

 Follow a professional photographer through Stockholm as he or she gives you tips on how best to take pictures of the city after dark.

 Perfect for either beginners or pros, guests need only supply their own DSLR or compact camera and a tripod.

-The tour costs $142 and can be booked here.
+The tour can be booked here when it is available.

 Take a crane-of-sorts, attach it to a building, and build a restaurant across.
 That's Gondolen, the restaurant with an unbeatable view of old town Stockholm and the water.